novotnyj/http-helper/README.md

 # HttpHelper

-This PHP module started as alternative to the pecl_http.
-Its goal is to make dealing with HTTP requests and cURL easier and object oriented.
+This PHP module has started as alternative to the pecl_http.

+Goal is to make working with HTTP requests and cURL easier and object oriented.

-Basic methods are using similar names to make it easier to switch between pecl_http and HttpHelper.
+Basic methods are using names similar pecl_http HttpRequest to make it easier to switch between pecl_http and HttpHelper.

 HttpHelper\Request is using cURL underhood so you need to have cURL extension enabled in your php.ini

 ## Examples